-Piperlime, Gap Inc. (GPS)’s online-only fashion boutique, is replicating its website in the real world with its first physical store next week as the biggest U.S. specialty-apparel company looks to spur growth in North America.
+Piperlime, Gap Inc. (GPS:US)’s online-only fashion boutique, is replicating its website in the real world with its first physical store next week as the biggest U.S. specialty-apparel company looks to spur growth in North America.

 The 4,000-square foot store, set to open Sept.
 6 in Manhattan’s SoHo neighborhood, is designed to evoke the 21st- century sensation of walking into Piperlime.com.